If you have a WordPress blog, chances are you will install a new plugin or update an existing one that “breaks” your

 I remember the first time it happened to me…

-Immediately after the bad plugin was installed, the screen turned solid white and displayed an error message.
+Immediately after I installed a new plugin the screen turned solid white and displayed an error message.
 I couldn’t even get previously viewed pages to load by pressing my browser’s “Back” button!

 Worse still, I couldn’t remove the bad plugin via the WordPress Dashboard because the Dashboard wouldn’t load either!

 As a total newbie, the only thing I knew to do was contact my web hosting company and ask them to restore my blog from a backup.
 They did, and my blog was back up and running in less than an hour.

 I learned a valuable lesson that day.
 WordPress is a finicky platform, and the least little thing that goes wrong can give you that dreaded white screen of doom!

 As I learned more about how WordPress works, I came to realize that most issues that rear their ugly heads are actually minor and can be easily fixed.
 Luckily, that usually applies when a bad plugin takes down your blog.

 In most instances, you can quickly get a broken blog back up and running by simply deleting the bad plugin from the Plugins section of the Dashboard.

 There will be times however when you won’t be able to delete the offending plugin from within the Dashboard because the Dashboard itself refuses to load in your web browser.
 That’s where a good FTP program comes into play.

 Issues that arise with your WordPress installation won’t affect your ability to FTP in to the server, so all you need to do is log in with your FTP program and use it to delete the bad plugin.

 There are several good free FTP programs to choose from, but I use and recommend FileZilla because it’s so easy to configure and use.

 To quickly fix a broken WordPress blog, simply use your FTP program to navigate to the wp-content/plugins directory of your WordPress installation, then remove the offending plugin by deleting its entire directory.
 That will get the blog back up and running immediately probably 98% of the time.